Frequent Cycling Safety Valves for Repeated Relief, Chatter, Simmer and Process Cycling Service

 | Back pressure and discharge route | Affects capacity, blowdown and reseating. | Atmospheric vent, flare, closed vent, tank return, scrubber, closed drain |

-| Seat and leakage requirement | Controls soft seat, metal seat and test requirement. | Soft seat required, metal seat acceptable, API 527 test, zero visible leakage target |
+| Seat and leakage requirement | Controls soft seat, metal seat and test requirement. | Soft seat required, metal seat acceptable, API 527 where applicable, project-defined leakage criterion |

 | Inspection history | Shows whether cycling has already damaged the valve. | Previous leakage, set pressure drift, repair records, seat damage photos |